codacy/docs/docs/organizations/using-a-coding-standard.md

 Create coding standards on your organization to define and apply shared tool and code pattern configurations consistently across your repositories.
 You can also apply a coding standard to new repositories automatically by defining it as default.

 Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
-For example, you can use a coding standard to ensure that a team or a group of repositories follow the same security rules or coding conventions.
+For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.

 When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.